palaa159/Docs/04-OpenBCI_SDK.md

 	LIS3DH Device ID: 0x33
 	$$$

 Device ID info is useful for general board health confirmation.
-The $$$ is clear indication to the controlling PC that the message is complete and the OpenBCI board is ready to receive commands.
+The $$$ is clear indication to the controlling application that the message is complete and the OpenBCI board is ready to receive commands.

 ## Command Set
 ###Turn Channels OFF
 **1 2 3 4 5 6 7 8**
 These ASCII characters turn the respective channels [1-8] off.
-The channel will read 0.00 during streamData mode.
+The channel will read 0.00 when off during streamData mode.
 These commands work in and out of streamData mode.

 ###Turn Channels ON
 **! @ # $ % ^ &  * **
 These ASCII characters turn the respective channels [1-8] on.
-The channel will contain ADC values during streamData mode.
+The channel will read ADC output values during streamData mode.
 These commands work in and out of streamData mode.

 ###Test Signal Control Commands
 **0 - = p [ ]**
-Turn **all** available channels on and connect to internal test signal.
+Turn **all** available channels on, and connect them to internal test signal.
 These are useful for self test and calibration.
-For example, you can measure the internal noise by connecting to internal GND. **Note: Not all of the internal test connections are implemented here **
+For example, you can measure the internal noise by sending **0** and connecting all inputs to internal GND.

 * **0**  Connect to internal GND (VDD - VSS)
 * **-**  Connect to test signal 1xAmplitude, slow pulse